What is Ukraine's pathway to limit global warming to 1.5°C?

 1.5°C compatible buildings sector benchmarks

-Direct CO₂ emissions and shares of electricity, heat and biomass in the buildings final energy demand from illustrative 1.5°C pathways for Ukraine
+Direct CO₂ emissions and shares of electricity, heat and hydrogen in the buildings final energy demand from illustrative 1.5°C pathways for Ukraine

 Indicator